angudadevops/spinnaker/README.md

 bash spinnaker.sh
 ```

+## Jenkins Setup

 - While script is running, It's recommend to setup login credentails of Jenkins server as we're using CI as Jenkins server.

-After basic setup, please enable API token with help `'https://stackoverflow.com/questions/45466090/how-to-get-the-api-token-for-jenkins`.
+- After basic setup, please enable API token with help `'https://stackoverflow.com/questions/45466090/how-to-get-the-api-token-for-jenkins`, and provide inputs to above script.

 - Configure Jenkins Server Global Secutiry to allow requests from spinnaker `https://www.spinnaker.io/guides/tutorials/codelabs/hello-deployment/#enable-jenkins-api`

-Hope you're done with server setup

-- Now it's time to explore spinnaker UI and do some real stuff

-## Jenkins Build
+### Jenkins Build

 Create a new jenkins build and configure. so that we can trigger from spinnaker.